actions-marketplace-validations/CryptosoftInc_Cryptosoft-SBOM-generator/README.md

-# GitHub action to generate a Nutrition label from SBOM
+# GitHub action to uplaod SBOM to OWASP Dependency Track

-This GitHub action will create a a valid Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies and then will upload to OWASP DT_TRACK.
+This GitHub action will create a a valid Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies and then will upload to OWASP DT TRACK.

 ## Inputs
 root directory

 ### `output`
 Output , default is token

 ## Usage